-However, certain reception and admitting areas, consulting offices and patient rooms need nothing less than confidential privacy, not only for HIPAA compliance, but for patient satisfaction.
+However, certain reception and admitting areas, consulting offices and patient rooms need nothing less than confidential privacy, not only for HIPAA compliance but for patient satisfaction.

 Hospitals can provide single-patient rooms instead of wards to reduce the impact of noise and increase the patient’s perceived care.
 But this can be impossible for economic reasons.
 Sound masking can be applied in multi-patient rooms to provide a cushion of privacy.

-Examination and treatment areas absolutely must be enclosed with walls, and discussion between patient and doctor, and conferences with families and staff, should be in specific private offices installed with acoustic ceilings and walls to prevent speech and other sounds from bouncing off the ceiling to adjoining rooms and spaces.
+Examination and treatment areas absolutely must be enclosed with walls, and discussion between patient and doctor, and conferences with families and staff should be in specific private offices installed with acoustic ceilings and walls to prevent speech and other sounds from bouncing off the ceiling to adjoining rooms and spaces.

 What’s critical in healthcare

-Intelligibility is critical because staff needs to understand and act fast on auditory information.
+Intelligibility is critical because the staff needs to understand and act fast on auditory information.
 Poor acoustic environments get in the way of communication between medical staff, patients, and speech recognition systems the hospital uses.

 Privacy and noise control is critical for patient and staff well-being, efficiency, satisfaction and comfort.
-HCAHPS scores hinge on the patient’s perceived care, and perceived care depends on the patient’s comfort and satisfaction during their stay.
+HCAHPS scores hinge on the patient’s perceived care and perceived care depends on the patient’s comfort and satisfaction during their stay.

 EcoPrivacy Acoustic™ panels are flexible in size, shape and color, elevating a reception area, nurse station or ward’s visual welcome while pulling double duty of contributing to noise absorption and blocking.
 VoiceArrest™ sound masking has a patented, adaptive technology that adjusts to a zone’s level of noise, reducing the magnitude of loud noises and completely covering or reducing the intelligibility of speech.

 This increases patient and staff comfort and the room or area’s score in the privacy index, without negatively affecting the ability of staff and patients to easily communicate with each other.
-Sound masking is also ideal for improving a hospital’s night-time noise levels particularly along patient bedrooms, improving sleep quality, and therefore aiding in giving patients much needed recovery.
+Sound masking is also ideal for improving a hospital’s night-time noise levels particularly along with patient bedrooms, improving sleep quality, and therefore aiding in giving patients much needed recovery.